wdawson/okta.github.io/_source/_docs/api/getting_started/rate-limits.md

 The first request to exceed the concurrent limit returns an HTTP 429 error, and the first error every sixty seconds is written to the log.
 Reporting concurrent rate limits once a minute keeps log volume manageable.

-> Important: Under normal circumstances, customers don't exceed the concurrency limits.
+> Under normal circumstances, customers don't exceed the concurrency limits.
 Exceeding them may be an indication of a problem which requires investigation.

+These rate limits apply to all new Okta organizations.
+For orgs created before 2018-05-17, the [previous rate limits](#previous-rate-limits) still apply.

 ## Check Your Rate Limits with Okta's Rate Limit Headers